-Hyperthyroidism can be classified on the basis of thyroid radioactive iodine uptake and the presence or absence of circulating thyroid stimulators (see Table: Results of Thyroid Function Tests in Various Clinical Situations).
+Hyperthyroidism can be classified on the basis of thyroid radioactive iodine uptake and the presence or absence of circulating thyroid stimulators (see table ).

-Hyperthyroidism may result from increased synthesis and secretion of thyroid hormones (thyroxine [T4] and triiodothyronine [T3]) from the thyroid, caused by thyroid stimulators in the blood or by autonomous thyroid hyperfunction.
+Hyperthyroidism may result from increased synthesis and secretion of thyroid hormones Synthesis and Release of Thyroid Hormones The thyroid gland, located in the anterior neck just below the cricoid cartilage, consists of 2 lobes connected by an isthmus.
+Follicular cells in the gland produce the 2 main thyroid hormones... read more (thyroxine [T4] and triiodothyronine [T3]) from the thyroid, caused by thyroid stimulators in the blood or by autonomous thyroid hyperfunction.
 It can also result from excessive release of thyroid hormone from the thyroid without increased synthesis.
 Such release is commonly caused by the destructive changes of various types of thyroiditis.
-Various clinical syndromes also cause hyperthyroidism.

 The most common causes overall include